trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 ## Importing dog breed data

 Knowing that reading and manipulate the dog breed tree shouldn’t be too much of a problem, I started searching the web for dog breed data that I could match up with the cladogram.
-I found several relevant databases (such as [this collection of spreadsheets](http://www.informationisbeautiful.net/visualizations/best-in-show-whats-the-top-data-dog/)) but I went with one in particular simply because of the format it came in.
+I found several relevant databases (such as [this collection of spreadsheets](http://www.informationisbeautiful.net/visualizations/best-in-show-whats-the-top-data-dog/){:target="_blank"}) but I went with one in particular simply because of the format it came in.

-The [Dog Breed Chart](http://www.dogbreedchart.com/) by [Eric D. Rowell](https://twitter.com/ericdrowell) contains numerical values for several breed attributes for 199 different breeds.
+The [Dog Breed Chart](http://www.dogbreedchart.com/){:target="_blank"} by [Eric D. Rowell](https://twitter.com/ericdrowell){:target="_blank"} contains numerical values for several breed attributes for 199 different breeds.
 Also, it has its source data as a json file on GitHub.
 Until now I had been too intimidated to mess with json using R, despite it being an increasingly widespread format (I’d like to thank dogs for getting me to finally learn more about json).
 JSON stands for JavaScript Object Notation, it is meant to be a lightweight data-interchange format and it describes itself as “easy for humans to read and write” as well as “easy for machines to parse and generate”.

-After deciding to tackle json files I had to figure out how to work with this format in R, and once again I followed some of the steps that [Jim Vallandingham]( https://twitter.com/vlandham) used to analyse [Kung Fu movies]( http://vallandingham.me/shaw_bros_analysis.html).
-This meant using the [_tidyjson_](https://github.com/sailthru/tidyjson) package to read the json file and wrangle it into a tidy table structure.
+After deciding to tackle json files I had to figure out how to work with this format in R, and I followed some of the steps that [Jim Vallandingham]( https://twitter.com/vlandham){:target="_blank"} used to analyse [Kung Fu movies]( http://vallandingham.me/shaw_bros_analysis.html){:target="_blank"}.
+This meant using the [_tidyjson_](https://github.com/sailthru/tidyjson){:target="_blank"} package to read the json file and wrangle it into a tidy table structure.
 There are other packages for working with json data in R, but _tidyjson_ has really smooth integration with _dplyr_ and that sealed the deal.

 All the R code in the code blocks should be fully reproducible, <del> and the only file that needs to be downloaded locally first is the json file (I think the read_json function breaks with URL file paths - I’ve already created an issue). </del>

 > **Update - 20/06/2017:** It looks like the _read_json_ function will be revamped soon.
 In the meantime, _jsonlite::fromJSON_ works fine with URL sources, and that is what _as.tbl_json_ calls behind the scenes.
-See the issue comments [here](https://github.com/sailthru/tidyjson/issues/57#issuecomment-306458366).
+See the issue comments [here](https://github.com/sailthru/tidyjson/issues/57#issuecomment-306458366){:target="_blank"}.

 The updated code will download the json file directly from a URL, without the need for saving it to your workspace beforehand.